 A screenshot of the brawl, via Twitter user @LiamNash1

-A non-league football match in East London was called off last night after fascists started a brawl, throwing bottles, bricks, signs and a fire extinguisher as a police helicopter hovered overhead and riot cops attended the scene.
-According to eyewitnesses, the attackers were chanting: "We hate n*****s".
+A non-league soccer match in East London was called off last night after fascists started a brawl, throwing bottles, bricks, signs, and a fire extinguisher as a police helicopter hovered overhead and riot cops attended the scene.
+According to eyewitnesses, the attackers were chanting: "We hate n*****s."

 Clapton FC were playing their final friendly of the season away at the home ground of Thamesmead in southeast London, but it was called off shortly after kick-off because of the ruckus.
 Both clubs have distanced themselves from the violence, saying it was down to supporters of the far right.

-Clapton FC have become known in recent years for their group of left-wing fans, the "Clapton Ultras".
-They have anti-fascist icons on their flags, and are anti-racist, anti-sexist, anti-homophobic – basically anti-all that bad stuff.
-Thanks to them, the atmosphere at some Clapton games can be loud and raucus, but any jokes about the opposition keeper aren't to do with him looking like a "poof" or whatever.
+Clapton FC has become known in recent years for their group of left-wing fans, the "Clapton Ultras."
+They have anti-fascist icons on their flags, and are antiracist, antisexist, antihomophobic… basically anti all that bad stuff.
+Thanks to them, the atmosphere at some Clapton games can be loud and raucus, but any jokes about the opposition keeper aren't about him looking like a "poof" or whatever.

-This zero-tolerance-for-being-an-arsehole policy has attracted the attention of the kind of people who can't stand the idea of the football experience lacking a bit of pitch-side racism.
-A while back we informed you about the English far-right's war against anti-fascist football ultras.
+This zero-tolerance-for-being-an-asshole policy has attracted the attention of the kind of people who can't stand the idea of the soccer experience lacking a bit of pitch-side racism.
+A while back we informed you about the English far-right's war against anti-fascist soccer ultras.
 Last night, another battle took place.
-Clapton fans were attacked as they entered the Thamesmead ground, in what looks like a real-life version of one of those football hooligan films.
+Clapton fans were attacked as they entered the Thamesmead ground, in what looks like a real-life version of one of those soccer hooligan films.

-The above video is pretty blurry but you can make out missiles being thrown and people giving it large to each other.
-You can also hear the chant "We hate n*****s".
+The above video is pretty blurry, but you can make out stuff being thrown and people generally giving each other a hard time.
+You can also hear the chant "We hate n*****s."

-Thamesmead police are clearly well on top of their intelligence game, initially blaming Clapton fans for the disturbance, something they later apologised for.
+Thamesmead police are clearly well on top of their intelligence game, initially blaming Clapton fans for the disturbance, something they later apologized for.